AscendingPassage.com HOME PAGE.

 its strange flower.

-Lotus and Papyrus columns at the Temple of Luxor
+Lotus columns at Luxor Temple.

 This temple,